Electrokinetic Propulsion for Electronically Integrated Microscopic Robots: Results

-Beyond single robots, optical control can be used to simultaneously pilot multiple devices.
-In Figure \ref{control}a and Figure \ref{control}b, we generate a list of waypoints and assign each one to the nearest robot.
-The robots simultaneously travel to their unique waypoints, rearranging the overall system to form user defined shapes, here lines and triangles (Supplementary Videos 6-7).
-Furthermore, each robot can be given its own list of waypoints in order to have multiple robots perform separate tasks.
-We demonstrate this in Figure \ref{control}c and Supplementary Video 8 by having three robots swim in unison on different paths.
-Last, as seen in Figure \ref{control}d, waypoints can be dynamic, evolving with the swarm: here, we create a chain of robots following a leader by assigning each robot to follow a neighboring device in the chain (Supplementary Video 9).
-These results show double the number of microrobots under simultaneous, independent control than has been previously demonstrated in the literature \cite{wang_surface-chemistry-mediated_2018,go_selective_2016,pawashe_multiple_2009,diller_independent_2013,ahmed_selectively_2015,mohanty_bidirectional_2020}.
-However, we estimate that this approach can be scaled up to control an order of magnitude more robots, due to the ability to pattern light up to the resolution limit of the SLM (see Methods) \cite{kozacki_color_2016}.
+Because any circuit, even the simple ones used here, localizes the way energy is converted into motion, parallel control of many microrobots becomes straightforward.
+This stands in contrast to current microswimmers, which are inherently difficult to localize and control due to their frequent reliance on bulk energy in the environment for actuation \cite{ebbens_catalytic_2018,zhang_janus_2017}.
+To demonstrate, in Figure \ref{control}a and Figure \ref{control}b, we generate a list of waypoints and assign each one to the nearest robot.
+The robots simultaneously travel to their unique waypoints, rearranging the overall system to form user defined shapes, here lines and triangles (SI Appendix, Movies S\ref{rectrearrange} and S\ref{trirearrange}).
+Furthermore, each robot can be given its own list of waypoints in order to have multiple robots perform sequences of separate tasks.
+Figure \ref{control}c and SI Appendix Movie S\ref{blueangels} show three robots swimming in unison on different paths.
+Last, paths can be dynamic, evolving with the swarm.
+In Figure \ref{control}d, we create a chain of robots by assigning each robot to follow a neighboring device (SI Appendix, Movie S\ref{spiral}).
+We note this approach could be readily scaled up either by improving the SLM, or by converting light into a communication channel to reprogram robots dynamically\cite{xu_210x340x50um_2022} (see SI Appendix, Section \ref{scaling}).

-Compared to other electronically integrated microrobots, the devices shown here are primitive.
-They carry only the bare minimum circuitry necessary to move, have no sensing capability, carry no internal computation, and cannot communicate.
-Yet they are vastly easier to build and more robust than alternative approaches to actuation, requiring only a single step of lithographic patterning for the entire propulsion system.
-The actuator itself is a chemically stable, but more or less arbitrary metal electrode, requiring few material considerations, no atomically thin material layers, and no 3D self-folding construction \cite{reynolds_microscopic_2022,hu_magnetic_2021,liu_micrometer-sized_2021}.